tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-database-design-for-performance.md

 **Looking at Query Basics**

 Querying data that is not normalized has a few concerns and performance aspects that should be taken into consideration.
 The first is, querying data is faster when you have less need for joining tables.
 In a normalized design, joining tables is required.
 As you normalize to higher forms, more joins may be needed.
-Although this isn’t a new concept, you will still see a performance increase from simple queries from a normalized factor over the non-normalized design due to the overall page counts pulled into the buffer or, memory.
+Although this isn't a new concept, you will still see a performance increase from simple queries from a normalized factor over the non-normalized design due to the overall page counts pulled into the buffer or, memory.

 Take the example below and the plan generated from the query